 Clients are one of the main elements in the CARLA architecture.
 They connect to the server, retrieve information, and command changes.
 That is done via scripts.
 The client identifies itself, and connects to the world to then operate with the simulation.

-Besides that, clients are able to access other CARLA modules, features, and apply command batches.
+Besides that, clients are able to access advanced CARLA modules, features, and apply command batches.
 Only command batches will be covered in this section.
 These are useful for basic things such as spawning lots of actors.
-The rest of features are more complex, and will be dealt with in other sections.
+The rest of features are more complex, and they will be addressed in their respective pages in Advanced steps.

 Take a look at carla.Client in the Python API reference to learn on specific methods and variables of the class.